click to call

 It is important to have annual building assessments on all your buildings including office assets to determine the structural integrity of the building.
 In addition, implementing a seismic retrofit while repurposing a building is optimal time during renovations.
 Be prepared and have regular inspections to assess the seismic risks of your commercial industrial real estate assets, https://saundersseismic.com/contact/.

-Posted Under: Commercial Real Estate
+Posted Under: Commercial & Industrial Real Estate